-As of December 31, 2009, our total investment in Apollo Asia Opportunity Fund had a fair value of \$158.6 million.
-During 2009, the Investment Partnership requested redemptions of portions of its outstanding shares of the Apollo Asia Opportunity Fund with values of \$90.0 million, which were converted into liquidating shares issued by the Apollo Asia Opportunity Fund.
-The Investment Partnership also requested the redemption of an additional portion of its outstanding shares of Apollo Asia Opportunity Fund with a value of \$50.0 million effective December 31, 2009, which was converted to liquidating shares in January 2010.
+As of June 30, 2010, our total investment in Apollo Asia Opportunity Fund had a fair value of \$116.1 million.
+During 2009, the Investment Partnership requested redemptions of portions of its outstanding shares of the Apollo Asia Opportunity Fund, which were converted into liquidating shares issued by the Apollo Asia Opportunity Fund.
 The liquidating shares are generally allocated a pro rata portion of each of the Apollo Asia Opportunity Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any expenses incurred or reserves set by the Apollo Asia Opportunity Fund.
-During the year ended December 31, 2009, the Investment Partnership received redemptions of \$49.3 million from Apollo Asia Opportunity Fund and realized losses of \$3.9 million on these redemptions.
-At December 31, 2009, the liquidating shares which are included within the total investment of Apollo Asia Opportunity Fund had a fair value of \$49.9 million.
-Subsequent to December 31, 2009, the
+During the three months ended June 30, 2010, the Investment Partnership received redemptions of \$1.9 million from Apollo Asia Opportunity Fund.
+At June 30, 2010, the liquidating shares, which are included within the total investment of Apollo Asia Opportunity Fund, had a fair value of \$55.1 million.